SoudagarLondhe/Authentication-Authorization-Tactics/README.md

 # Spring Security Authentication & Authorization Implementation

+## Overview
+This application demonstrates rudimentary implementations of the Authentication and Authorization security tactics as described in [Software Architecture and Practice](https://www.oreilly.com/library/view/software-architecture-in/9780136885979/).

 ## Objectives Met
 - Implemented Authentication and Authorization security tactics
 - Used Spring Framework for implementation